All About Emergency Management Directors

 - Review emergency plans of individual organizations, such as medical facilities, to ensure their adequacy.

-Below is a list of the skills most Emergency Management Directors say are important on the job.
+These are the skills Emergency Management Directors say are the most useful in their careers:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.